Munir-2001/Sorting-Visualizer/README.md

 The PDC software was developed to run parallel bucket sorts.<br>

-Reports with tables and comparisons are also attached.
+Reports with tables and comparisons are also attached.<br>